 Gain healthcare experience.

 We strongly recommend that prospective students have healthcare experiences that show them what medicine may be like.
-You may want to consider having more of these experiences, or even pursuing healthcare-related training and career opportunities (for example, certified nursing assistant, emergency medical technician, clinical research lab assistant, etc.).
+You may want to consider having more of these experiences, or even pursuing healthcare-related training and career opportunities that will give you the opportunity to work, and or care for patients directly (for example, certified nursing assistant, emergency medical technician, clinical research lab assistant, etc.).

 Revise your personal statement.

-Before you reapply, be sure to revise your personal statement to include new experiences.
+Before you reapply, be sure to revise your personal statement to share your growth since your previous application.

 Foster solid relationships with mentors.